Botulism

 Clostridium botulinum bacteria are found in soil, dust, and river or sea sediments.

-The bacteria themselves aren't harmful, but they can produce highly poisonous toxins when deprived of oxygen – such as in closed cans or bottles, stagnant soil or mud, or occasionally the human body.
+The bacteria themselves aren't harmful, but they can produce highly poisonous toxins when deprived of oxygen, such as:

 There are three main types of botulism:

-- wound botulism – when a wound becomes infected with the bacteria, usually as a result of injecting illegal drugs contaminated with the bacteria, such as heroin, into muscle rather than a vein
+- wound botulism – infection from injecting contaminated illegal drugs, such as heroin, into muscle rather than a vein

 All these types of botulism are very rare in Northern Ireland, but occasional cases do occur.